All posts

 Friended and similar niche friend-finding apps serve specific demographics but have smaller user bases than Bumble BFF.

-FirstMove makes sense when:
+When each makes sense

 These tools solve adjacent but distinct problems.
 The question is whether your friend-finding challenge is chronic (Bumble BFF's territory) or situational and real-time (FirstMove's territory).